River Valley Medical Assistants take the World by Storm...

 Students will have access to campus buildings during regularly scheduled hours while classes are in session.
 Maintenance staff routinely inspect campus grounds and facilities for possible security concerns.

-Students and employees of the College are encouraged to be responsible for their security and James Davis, Director of Maintenance and Security.
-He can be reached at 542-7744x5355 or email@example.com.
-The maintenance and security office is located in room 142.
+Students and employees of the College are encouraged to be responsible for their security and contact Brian Hughes, Chief Security Officer, with any concerns.
+He can be reached at 542-7744 x5420 or email@example.com.
+The security office is located in room 11 at the Claremont Campus.

 Student Property - Lost and Found

 The College is not responsible for property left by students who have graduated or left the College.
-Lost and found items should be brought to the front office.
+Lost and found items should be brought to the one stop desk.
 After 30 days, property will be removed from the College.